-We are currently completing a rigorous evaluation of client outcomes in partnership with the state's data and research departments.
-We're specifically looking at key metrics like time to eligibility decision and approval rate, as well as other factors that could yield insights, like how equitable the outcomes are and whether applying for one program results in additional eligibility determinations.
+The project teams rigorously evaluate client outcomes in partnership with the state's data and research departments.
+They look at key metrics: time to eligibility decision, approval rate, and other factors that could yield insights, like how equitable the outcomes are and whether applying for one program results in additional eligibility determinations.
+Feedback from Minnesotans: